karanja-Muiruri/Python-Data-Cleaning-Project/README.md

 ### Introduction

-This repository contains the code and documentation for the data cleaning process of the FIFA21 dataset.
-The goal of this project is to clean and enhance the dataset which provides information about players in the popular FIFA21 video game.
+This repository includes the code and documentation for the data cleaning procedures applied to the FIFA21 dataset.
+The objective of this project is to refine and improve the dataset, which contains details about players from the widely-known FIFA21 video game.

 ### Dataset Source and Overview

-The FIFA 21 dataset used in this project was obtained from a data cleaning challenge on Twitter which I was a part of.
-It consists of player attributes, statistics and other relevant information.
+The FIFA 21 dataset utilized in this project was sourced from a data cleaning challenge on Twitter.
+It encompasses player attributes, statistics, and other pertinent information.

-The original FIFA21 dataset contains 18K+ records of player data.
-Each record represents a unique player and includes various attributes such as player name, age, nationality, club, overall rating and more.
+The dataset originally includes over 18,000 records, with each record representing a distinct player.
+It features various attributes such as player name, age, nationality, club, overall rating, and more.

 ### Issues found in the data

-During the initial exploration and analysis of the FIFA21 dataset, several issues were identified including:
+During the initial exploration and analysis of the FIFA21 dataset, several issues were identified:

-- Missing values - The Hits and Loan Date End columns had missing values which required careful handling and computation.
+Missing Values: Columns such as Hits and Loan Date End contained missing values that needed to be addressed through careful handling and computation.
-- Inconsistent formatting - This was observed across different columns making it necessary to standardize the data for consistency.
-The Heights and Weights columns each had values stored in different units.
+Inconsistent Formatting: Various columns exhibited inconsistent formatting, necessitating data standardization for uniformity.
+Specifically, the Heights and Weights columns had values recorded in different units.

 ### Tools Used